haoran119/learning-notes/学习笔记之Finance/README.md

         * Stocks: In the context of stocks, "par value" is a nominal value assigned to shares in the company's articles of incorporation or charter.
 It has little economic significance in the context of common stocks, as market price is determined by supply and demand dynamics.
 However, par value can be more significant for preferred stock, as it may determine dividend payments.
         * Derivatives: For some derivative contracts, "par" might refer to a standard or default amount or value for the underlying asset in the contract.
     * In general, "par" serves as a standard or reference point.
 In everyday language, saying something is "on par" with something else means it's roughly equal or of the same standard.
+* pip
+    * In the context of finance, particularly in foreign exchange (forex) trading, a "pip" stands for "percentage in point" or "price interest point."
+It is a unit of measurement for the change in value between two currencies.
+Here’s a detailed explanation:
+        * What is a Pip?
+            * Definition:
+                * A pip is typically the smallest price move that a given exchange rate can make based on market convention.
+                * For most currency pairs, a pip is the fourth decimal place (0.0001).
+For currency pairs involving the Japanese yen, a pip is the second decimal place (0.01).
+            * Purpose:
+                * Pips are used to measure the amount of change in the exchange rate for a currency pair.
+                * They are also used to express the spread between the bid and ask prices.
+        * Example of Pips
+            * EUR/USD Example:
+                * If the EUR/USD exchange rate moves from 1.1050 to 1.1051, it has moved by 1 pip.
+                * If it moves from 1.1050 to 1.1100, it has moved by 50 pips.
+            * USD/JPY Example:
+                * If the USD/JPY exchange rate moves from 110.00 to 110.01, it has moved by 1 pip.
+                * If it moves from 110.00 to 110.50, it has moved by 50 pips.
+        * Importance of Pips
+            * Trading Profits and Losses:
+                * Pips are used to calculate profits and losses in forex trading.
+                * For example, if you bought 10,000 units of EUR/USD at 1.1050 and sold it at 1.1060, you made 10 pips.
+If each pip is worth $1, your profit would be $10.
+            * Calculating Pip Value:
+                * The value of a pip depends on the size of the position and the currency pair being traded.
+                * For most currency pairs, the pip value is calculated as follows:
+                    * For a standard lot (100,000 units): Pip Value=0.0001 / Exchange Rate × Position Size
+                    * For EUR/USD with an exchange rate of 1.1050: \text{Pip Value} = \frac{0.0001}{1.1050} \times 100,000 \approx $9.05
+            * Understanding Spreads and Costs:
+                * The spread in forex trading is often quoted in pips.
+A lower spread is generally more favorable as it reduces the cost of trading.
+                * If the EUR/USD pair has a bid price of 1.1050 and an ask price of 1.1052, the spread is 2 pips.
+        * Detailed Example
+            * Trading Scenario
+                * You are trading the EUR/USD currency pair.
+                * You buy 1 standard lot (100,000 units) at an exchange rate of 1.1050.
+                * Movement of 10 Pips:
+                    * If the price moves from 1.1050 to 1.1060:
+                        * Number of pips gained: 1.1060−1.1050=0.0010=101.1060−1.1050=0.0010=10 pips.
+                        * Pip value calculation: 0.0001/1.1050×100,000=9.05
+                        * Profit: 10 \text{ pips} \times 9.05 = $90.50
+                * Movement of 50 Pips:
+                    * If the price moves from 1.1050 to 1.1100:
+                        * Number of pips gained: 1.1100−1.1050=0.0050=50pips.
+                        * Pip value calculation remains the same: 9.05
+                        * Profit: 50 \text{ pips} \times 9.05 = $452.50
+                * Spread Calculation
+                    * Bid/Ask Prices: Suppose the bid price is 1.1050 and the ask price is 1.1053.
+                    * Spread: 1.1053−1.1050=0.0003=3 pips.
+                * If you enter a trade at the ask price (1.1053) and the market doesn’t move, exiting immediately at the bid price (1.1050) would result in a loss of 3 pips.
+        * Summary
+            * Pips: A pip is a standard unit for measuring price movements in forex trading, typically the fourth decimal place for most currency pairs.
+            * Calculation: Pip values and profits/losses are calculated based on position size and exchange rate changes.
+            * Significance: Pips are essential for understanding trading costs, potential profits/losses, and market movements in the forex market.
 * pivot
     * In finance, "pivot" can have a few different meanings depending on the context:
         * `Pivot Table`: In data analysis, especially within financial modeling, a pivot table is a tool used to summarize and analyze data in spreadsheets.
 It allows users to extract significant information from a large, detailed data set.